rong-claire/rong-claire.github.io/README.md

 - <a href="https://www.dropbox.com/scl/fi/bi7xc18smuxfrhvx6vx3t/Less-is-more-a-non-verbal-approach-to-anti-exhaustivity.pdf?rlkey=kbsvqcbtvxwoawod3magp5b9u&e=2&st=07ncuoyv&dl=0">*Less is more: a non-verbal approach to anti-exhaustivity*</a> (joint work with Shiyun Dong and Benjamin Spector): pre-proceedings paper for ESSLLI 2025.

 #### 2024
-- <a href="https://rong-claire.github.io/pdfs/Plurality_in_Mandarin.pdf">*Plurality in Mandarin Chinese*</a>: thesis for my first year of master's studies in Chinese, at the École Normale Supérieure de Lyon. ..
+- <a href="https://rong-claire.github.io/pdfs/Plurality_in_Mandarin.pdf">*Plurality in Mandarin Chinese*</a>: thesis for my first year of master's studies in Chinese, at the École Normale Supérieure de Lyon. <br>
   Supervised by Benjamin Spector and Chang Liu.

 #### 2023
-- <a href="https://rong-claire.github.io/pdfs/Optimal_lexicalization.pdf">*Optimal lexicalization*</a>: final thesis for my bachelor's degree in mathematics, at the École Normale Supérieure de Lyon.
-1\
+- <a href="https://rong-claire.github.io/pdfs/Optimal_lexicalization.pdf">*Optimal lexicalization*</a>: final thesis for my bachelor's degree in mathematics, at the École Normale Supérieure de Lyon. <br>
   Supervised by Benjamin Spector and [Emmanuel Chemla](https://www.emmanuel.chemla.free.fr/).

 ## Talks